egisnmir/react-shop/README.md

 #### Some things that could be added:
-1. Redux or useReducer + useContext
+1. Some unit/integration/E2E tests
-2. TypeScript
+2. Redux or useReducer/useContext
-3. Jest
+3. TypeScript possibly